gershnik/wsdd-native/doc/wsddn.8.md

 ## Machine information options

 `--uuid` _uuid_
 :   WS-Discovery protocol requires your machine to have a unique identifier that is stable across reboots or changes in networks.
 By default, `wsddn` uses UUID version 5 with private namespace and the host name of the machine.
-This will remain stable as long as the hostname doesn't change.If desired, you can override this with a fixed UUID using this option.
+This will remain stable as long as the hostname doesn't change.
+If desired, you can override this with a fixed UUID using this option.
 The equivalent config file option is `uuid`

 `--hostname` _name_, `-H` _name_
 :   Override hostname to be reported to Windows machines.
 By default the local machine's hostname (with domain part, if any, removed) is used.
 If you set the name to `:NETBIOS:` then Netbios hostname will be used.
 The Netbios hostname is either detected from SMB configuration, if found, or produced by capitalizing normal machine hostname.
 The equivalent config file option is `hostname`